AutoUpdatingBSoD/The-Childrens-Text-Game-for-Immature-Adults/README.md

 # The Children's Text Game for Immature Adults
-A FOSS Parody of the Kindercomp (Commorodore Vic-20) minigame Names in Lights.
+A FOSS Parody of Children's text games (such as the Kindercomp (Commorodore Vic-20) minigame Names in Lights), designed for the Adults who *were* the immature children that exploited these games with inappropriate language.

 This is a test case for future games to be written in Godot Engine.
 This particular game was designed with GDScript.